abbeygirl/nzedb/Ubuntu-13.04-install-guide.md

 `sudo update-rc.d -f apparmor remove`

 For the threaded scripts you will require the Python MySQLdb module:
-Python 2.* or 3.* - If Python 3 is installed, the module also must be installed `apt-get install python-setuptools`
+Python 2.* or 3.* - If Python 3 is installed, the module also must be installed:
+`apt-get install python-setuptools`
 `python -m easy_install`
 `easy_install cymysql`